 Moritaka personally sought to speak with his father, and traveled to Toba Jo where he currently occupied by force.
 Announced that his son had returned to bargain, Yoshitaka refused him entrance, as they both were on opposite sides of the war.
 With no other choice, Moritaka had to stage a siege on Toba Jo²⁰, having light confrontations and long-range attacks with rifles.
 Yoshitaka also fought back, but with Moritaka being his blood, did not engage to hurt him²¹.
 Eventually, Moritaka would pull out of the battle.

 Later that year, Inaba Michitoo deloyed an army of over 800 troops from Iwade Jo, and crossed Ise no Kuni towards Toba Jo, giving the impression that their intention was to reclaim it.
-Yoshitaka anticipated such an action would take place, and plotted with Kita Shōzō to catch them surprise in a pincer attack along the path they were taking.
+Yoshitaka anticipated such an action would take place, and plotted with Kita Shōzō to catch them by surprise in a pincer attack along the path they were taking.
 However, fate took an unexpected turn as Michitoo and his force took a different direction, which was actually towards Shōzō’s castle.
-Not prepared for for a siege on his own castle, Shōzō was not able defend adequately, and consequently his castle was set ablaze in fire.
+Not prepared for for a siege on his own castle, Shōzō was unable to defend adequately, and consequently his castle was set ablaze in retribution for what he did to the villages in Mikawa.
 Afterwards, Michitoo and his force promptly returned back to Iwade Jo.

 Shortly after, the battle of Sekigahara commenced.
 The eastern army, consisting of Tokugawa clan and their allies, fought against the western army which was made up of those loyal to the Toyotomi house.
 Yoshitaka would remain out of this war, and kept his hold on Toba Jo.
 After several clashes both in and outside of Sekigahara, the eastern army came out victorious.
 Those remaining supporters of the western army fled, while the main instigators, including Ishida Mitsunari, paid for their opposition in death.